debops/debops/docs/debops-playbooks/guides/getting-started.rst

    alice@laptop:~/myproject$ debops bootstrap -l server -u root -k

-This command will execute the :ref:`DebOps bootstrap playbook` and use it to install a base set of packages needed by Ansible like ``python`` and :command:`sudo`, prepare a new administrator account named after your system user (``alice`` in our example) and allow that account full access to the
+This command will execute the `DebOps bootstrap playbook`_ and use it to install a base set of packages needed by Ansible like ``python`` and :command:`sudo`, prepare a new administrator account named after your system user (``alice`` in our example) and allow that account full access to the